VietnamKnowledgeNewsletter

 The single best thing you can do

-If you have never ridden a motorbike, do not learn in Vietnamese traffic.
+If you have rarely or not ridden a motorbike before, do not learn in Vietnamese traffic.
 Take a one-day training course (several agencies in HCMC and Hanoi run them for beginners), or stick to Grab and taxis.
 The view from the back of a motorbike taxi is the same as from the front, and the survival rate is significantly higher.

 Comments